LeonMengoni/Xylella-Fastidiosa/README.md

 f(A, B, \beta, M_{max}, D | \overline{c}) = [c(\mathcal{M}(A, B, \beta, M_{max}, D)) - \overline{c}]^2
 $$

 To minimize the search time, we can eliminate $B$ from the analysis since we determined that it doesn't affect the final speed estimates very much.
+We do not have an objective function to calculate $c(\mathcal{M}(A, B, \beta, M_{max}, D))$, so the gradient is not known.
+Gradient methods for minimization cannot therefore be used, so we will use a

+Genetic algorithms could also be used for more efficient optimization.

 ### 4. Varying control measures